This is an accompanying essay to The Truish and Actual History of the World

 4 The San bushman, for example, hunt with each other’s arrows, with prestige falling to the owner of the arrow that kills the game; not to he who shot it.

-5 Which doesn’t mean there isn’t leadership or even some very loose form of what we would call heirarchy.
+5 Which doesn’t mean there isn’t leadership or even some very loose form of what we would call hierarchy.
 See W. Scheidel The Great Leveler

 6 Some more examples: the sentimental spiritualist seizes on a word like ‘divine’ or ‘spirit’, degrading it, which the cynical scientist accurately mocks, or the sentimental communist seizes on a fantasy of socialism which the capitalist accurately mocks, and so on; all the confusing, annoying, cheesy, sentimental, off-putting, abstract, secondary, quality-denuded or debatable meanings or emotional associations of words which express quality are created in this way.